429error/tic-tac-toe-game/README.md

-# Getting Started with Create React App
+# TIC TAC TOE GAME

-This project was bootstrapped with [Create React App]
+This project is created in react